alfar0x/alfar-linea/README.md

     - `files`:
         - `addresses` - Specify the file name in the `assets` folder containing addresses.
         - `privateKeys` - Specify the file name in the `assets` folder containing private keys.
 Either privateKeys or addresses must be filled in.
-    - `maxParallelAccounts` - Set the maximum number of parallel accounts (see the run example below).
-If a mobile proxy is used, it can be only 1 parallel account.
+    - `maxParallelAccounts` - Set the maximum number of parallel accounts (see the run example below)
     - `delayBetweenChunkSec` - Set the delay between parallel accounts' requests.
     - `hideBalanceLessThanUsd` - Set the USD value of tokens that can be hidden.
 Set `-1` to see all tokens.
     - `rpc`: